rdkcentral/rdk-halif-closed_captions/docs/pages/closed-captions_halSpec.md

 ### Process Model

-The interface is expected to support a single instantiation with a single process.
+The interface will be called by a single instantiation within a single process.

 ### Memory Model

-Closed Captions `HAL` is responsible for its own memory management.
-The buffer used to pass closed caption data through `closedCaption_dataCallback()` must be managed after the callback returns.
+Closed Captions HAL is responsible for managing all memory including the memory passed through the `closedCaption_dataCallback()`, which will be freed by the HAL once the callback returns.

 ### Power Management Requirements